frankenjoe/pyabp/README.md

 # Features

 * Playback from last position
-* Keeps list of audiobooks
+* Keeps a list of all audio books
 * Automatically scans for new items
 * Remembers playback location and volume for each title
 * Runs on Windows and Linux